 Rail, Transit and Planning

 This division provides a broad range of multimodal planning, program, and data collection and analysis functions that support MDT's efforts to plan for and manage Montana's multimodal transportation system.
-The division includes the Policy Programs & Performance Bureau, Multimodal Planning Bureau, Data & Statistics Bureau, Project Analysis, Grants Bureau, and the Environmental Services Bureau.
+The division includes the Policy, Program & Performance Analysis Bureau, Multimodal Planning Bureau, Data & Statistics Bureau, Project Analysis, Grants Bureau, and the Environmental Services Bureau.

 Data and Statistics Bureau